Infinidoge/simple-baby-zombie-remover/README.md

 # Simple Baby Zombie Remover

 Removes Baby Zombies.
 That's the entire mod.
-(Okay technically it only disables natural baby zombie spawning.)

-Overrides `ZombieEntity`'s `shouldBeBaby` method to always return `false`.
+- Simple: Overrides `ZombieEntity`'s `shouldBeBaby` method to always return `false`.
+This just prevents natural spawning.
+- Complete: Overrides `ZombieEntity`'s `setBaby` method to do nothing.
+This removes baby zombies **entirely**.

 ## Known Incompatibilities
 - SIHYWTCAMD: The mod spawns zombies in a way that forces zombies to be babies 50% of the time, instead of working with Minecraft's `shouldBeBaby` method.
+Use the Complete version.

-## Complete Version
+## Building
-There is a version of this mod that prevents zombies from becoming babies entirely (through injecting into `setBaby` to not do anything.)
-If you want to disable babies from spawning, for example in SIHYWTCAMD, use this version.
-Do note, however, that this will make it entirely impossible to spawn baby zombies, even through spawn eggs or commands.

-See comment in mixin file for building the complete version.
+To build the mod, run `./gradlew build`.
+To select the version, edit `variant` in `gradle.properties` to either `simple` or `complete` (Case sensitive.)

+This edits the corresponding metadata files to load the right mixins.